Vix.cpp v2.7.0 is here Read the blog

 vix dev

-Use it when you are editing code and want a faster development loop.
+Use vix dev when you are editing code and want a development-oriented workflow.

 txt